RRSantos/fontInfo/README.md

 # fontParser
-Library to read essential informations from TTF fonts
+Library to read essential informations from TTF files